-COVID-19 - On April 13, 2022, the United States Secretary of Health and Human Services renewed the determination that a nationwide health emergency exists as a result of the COVID-19 Pandemic.
-While the Company's operations and capital construction program have not been materially disrupted to date from the pandemic, the COVID-19 impact on economic conditions nationally continues to be uncertain and could affect the Company's results of operations, financial condition and liquidity in the future.
-In New Jersey, the declared COVID-19 State of Emergency ended on March 7, 2022.
+COVID-19 - On October 13, 2022, the United States Secretary of Health and Human Services renewed the determination that a nationwide health emergency exists as a result of the COVID-19 Pandemic.
+While the Company's operations and capital construction program have not been materially disrupted to-date from the pandemic, the COVID-19 impact on economic conditions nationally continues to be uncertain and could affect the Company's results of operations, financial condition and liquidity in the future.
+In New Jersey, the declared COVID-19 State of Emergency ended in March 2022.
 In Delaware, the declared COVID-19 State of Emergency Order ended in July 2021.

 The NJBPU and the DEPSC have approved the tracking of COVID-19 related incremental costs for potential recovery in customer rates in future rate proceedings.
 Neither jurisdiction has established a timetable or definitive formal procedures for seeking cost recovery.
 Since March 2020, the Company has increased its allowance for doubtful accounts for expected increases in accounts receivable write-offs due to the financial impact of COVID-19 on customers.
-Since the ultimate rate treatment to be determined by the NJBPU regarding incremental costs related to Covid-19 is not definitively known at this time, the Company has not deferred any such costs.
-We will continue to monitor the effects of COVID-19 and evaluate its impact on the Company's results of operations, financial condition and liquidity.
+We will continue to monitor the effects of COVID-19 and evaluate its impact on the Company's business, results of operations, financial condition and liquidity.